SamuelMwangiW/laravel-vite/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/samuelmwangiw/laravel-vite/Check%20&%20fix%20styling?label=code%20style)](https://github.com/samuelmwangiw/laravel-vite/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/samuelmwangiw/laravel-vite.svg?style=flat-square)](https://packagist.org/packages/samuelmwangiw/laravel-vite)

-A tiny package that adds @vite_assets blade directive and loads Vite assets.
+A tiny package that swaps out Webpack (Laravel-Mix) for Vite in you Laravel project.

-This improves the developer experience by using the blazing fast Vite HMR instead of webpack compilation offered in Laravel Mix
+This improves the developer experience by using the blazing fast Vite HMR instead of webpack compilation offered by Webpack through Laravel Mix

 ## Installation

-The easiest way to get started is to create a new Laravel project.
+The easiest way to get started is on a new Laravel project.

  - Create a new project and run the following command:
  ```shell